mesosphere/dcos-docs-site/pages/1.11/installing/oss/upgrading/index.md

 ### Bootstrap Nodes

-1. Copy and update the DC/OS 1.9 `config.yaml` and `ip-detect` files to a new, clean folder on your bootstrap node.
+1. Copy and update the DC/OS 1.10 `config.yaml` and `ip-detect` files to a new, clean folder on your bootstrap node.

     **Important:**

     *  You cannot change the `exhibitor_zk_backend` setting during an upgrade.
-    *  The syntax of the DC/OS 1.10 `config.yaml` differs from that of DC/OS 1.9. <!-- is this still true for 1.9 to 1.10? -->For a detailed description of the 1.10 `config.yaml` syntax and parameters, see the [documentation](/1.11/installing/oss/custom/configuration/configuration-parameters/).
+    *  The syntax of the DC/OS 1.11 `config.yaml` differs from that of previous versions.
+See the [documentation](/1.11/installing/oss/custom/configuration/configuration-parameters/) for the latest information.

 1. After updating the format of the `config.yaml`, compare the old `config.yaml` and new `config.yaml`.
 Verify that there are no differences in pathways or configurations.
 Changing these while upgrading can lead to catastrophic cluster failures.

-1. After you have converted your 1.9 `config.yaml` into the 1.10 `config.yaml` format, you can build your installer package:
+1. After you have converted your 1.10 `config.yaml` into the 1.11 `config.yaml` format, you can build your installer package:

     1. Download the file `dcos_generate_config.sh`.
     1. Generate the installation files.
 Replace `<installed_cluster_version>` in the below command with the DC/OS version currently running on the cluster you intend to upgrade, for example `1.9.2`.